The Argyle Sweater by Scott Hilburn for April 03, 2011

 20. Punky brewster23

-battycomic Premium Member about 13 years ago
+battycomic Premium Member over 13 years ago

 @ladyfingers86: Scientific calculators do.